djangocon/2021.djangocon.us/_pages/speaking.md

 ## Why speak at DjangoCon US?

 - Presenters receive a free ticket to DjangoCon US!
-(Travel costs are not included, but potential speakers were encouraged apply for financial aid.
-Financial aid decision notifications have all been sent.)
+(Travel costs are not included, but potential speakers were encouraged to apply for an opportunity grant.
+Opportunity grant decision notifications have all been sent.)
 - Professionally produced video of your talk published to our YouTube channel.
 (You may opt out of this.)
 - Professional photographer on hand to photograph your talk.
 (Also optional.)
 - Expose the Django community to new tools, practices, or ideas.